exasol/public-knowledgebase/Environment-Management/how-to-deploy-a-single-node-exasol-database-as-a-docker-image.md

 ## **Step 1 Create a directory to store data from container persistently**

-To store all persistent data from the container I’m going to create a directory.
-I will name it “container_exa” and create it in the home folder of the Linux user.
+To store all persistent data from the container, we create a directory, name it “container_exa” and place it in the home folder of the Linux user.

 ```python